Invisalign Invisible Braces: Your Questions Answered (US and UK)

 In this video, one mum explains why this was the right choice for her daughter:

-To find out whether your teen’s teeth can be treated with clear aligners you’ll need to have a consultation with a dentist offering this treatment.
+To find out whether your teen’s teeth can be treated with clear aligners you’ll need to have a consultation with a dentist or orthodontist offering this treatment.

 Invisalign: before and after

 These before and after photos show how effective these invisible aligners can be at correcting the position of teeth.

 If you want to see how much of a difference invisible braces could make to your teeth, give this free Invisalign smile visualiser a try.
 Just send a selfie and you’ll get a simulation of your possible treatment results within 24 hours.
 You might be surprised at how different you look with straighter teeth!

 If you want to know what other people think of using Invisalign, there are plenty of review sites where you can get an honest opinion of the process and view ‘before and after’ photos.
 If you’re short on time, check out our Invisalign reviews article which summarises honest reviews from real users.

 Some people report mouth sores, ulcers and bleeding gums in the first few days while their mouths adjust to the trays.
 Others say they have difficulty removing them at first, but most people soon get used to them and have a positive experience.